 - Once clean and dry, store them in your garage or shed for safekeeping.

-You can either use up the gas in your tank or drain it before storing your equipment, or leave the gas in place and add a fuel stabilizer.
-These additives will stabilize fuel through the winter and prevent the formation of gums and solids that will clog fuel injectors and carburetors in the spring.
+- Use up the gas in your tank or drain it before storing your equipment.
+Gasoline left in a tank over the winter can deteriorate.
+Old gas can gum up your engine and ruin the carburetor.
+If you leave the gas in the tank, add a fuel stabilizer.
+These additives will stabilize fuel through the winter.
+A stabilizer can prevent gums and solids from forming and clogging any fuel injectors.

-- Also make sure your pipes are insulated as water vapor can accumulate on pipes and contribute to corrosion and possibly frozen pipes in winter.
-Tubular insulation is designed specifically for this purpose, and can also reduce heat loss to keep water temperatures a few degrees warmer.
+- Make sure your pipes are insulated.
+Water vapor can accumulate on pipes and contribute to corrosion and frozen pipes.
+Tubular insulation is designed specifically for this purpose.
+It can also reduce heat loss to keep water temperatures a few degrees warmer.

 - Cover outdoor water spigots with inexpensive spigot covers to help prevent them from freezing.